Akhil-Pothanapalli/Mind-map/README.md

-**This project is currently, when I get equipped with enough knowledge I will work on this again.**
+**🚫 This project is currently, when I get equipped with enough knowledge I will work on this again.🚫**

 Mind Map Generator 🧠✨